amigainfo

 A Python library for loading, saving and converting Amiga .info icon files.

-Supports all four generations of the format:
+Supports five generations of the format:

 - πΊοΈ Classic (OS 1.x-3.1) β planar bitmap icons